 Firearms.
-Firearms and/or weapons are prohibited at any Girl Scout activity and on Girl Scout-owned or leased property except when in the possession of a sworn officer of the law, council-authorized property staff, a certified instructor, licensed wildlife control personnel, and/or trained adult while conducting a Council-approved Girl Scout program activity.
-Volunteers and adults do not carry ammunition or firearms in the presence of girls, unless given special permission by your council for target sport activities.
+Firearms and/or weapons are prohibited at any Girl Scout activity and on Girl Scout owned or leased property except when in the possession of a sworn officer of the law, council-authorized property staff, a certified instructor, licensed wildlife control personnel, and/or trained adult while conducting a council approved Girl Scout program activity.
+Volunteers and adults do not carry ammunition or firearms in the presence of Girl Scout members, unless given special permission by your council for target sport activities.

 Online Safety.
-Instruct girls never to put their full names, location or contact information online, engage in virtual conversation with strangers, or arrange in-person meetings with online contacts.
-On group websites, publish girls' first names only and never divulge their location or contact information.
-Teach girls the Girl Scout Internet Safety Pledge and ask them to read it, understand it, discuss it and commit to following it.
+Instruct all Girl Scout members never to put their full names, location or contact information online, engage in virtual conversations with strangers, or arrange in-person meetings with online contacts.
+On group websites, publish first names only and never divulge their location or contact information.
+Teach members the Girl Scout Internet Safety Pledge and ask them to read it, understand it, discuss it, and commit to following it.

-Money-Earning Activities.
-Safety is an important consideration throughout money-earning activities, including Girl Scout Cookie sales and other council-sponsored product sales.
-During Girl Scout product sales, you are responsible for the safety of girls, money, and products.
+Money Earning Activities.
+Safety is an important consideration during money earning activities, including Girl Scout Cookie Program sales and other council sponsored product sales.
+During Girl Scout product sales, you are responsible for the safety of Girl Scout members, money, and products.
 In addition, a wide variety of organizations, causes, and fundraisers may appeal to Girl Scouts to serve as their labor force.
-When representing Girl Scouts, girls cannot raise money for other organizations, participate in money-earning activities that represent partisan politics or are not Girl Scout-approved product sales and efforts.
+When representing Girl Scouts, members cannot raise money for other organizations, participate in money earning activities that represent partisan politics, or are not Girl Scout approved product sales and efforts.
 It is imperative that Girl Scouts do not partake in anything that can be construed as unrelated business income.
 This is essential to protect our organization's 501(c)(3) tax-exempt status.
-If there is a questionable circumstance, consult your council.
+If there is a questionable circumstance, consult your Girl Scout council.

 Volunteer Essentials.
-A key resource for Volunteers in Girl Scouting is Volunteer Essentials.
-While Safety Activity Checkpoints focuses on safety guidance and parameters, Volunteer Essentials will address an array of topics such as Engaging Girls and Families, Troop Management, Product Program, Troop Finances, and Leader's Guide to Success.
-All Girl Scout Volunteers are instructed to review and understand and practice the principles and standards in both Volunteer Essentials and Safety Activity Checkpoints.
+A key resource for volunteers in Girl Scouting is Volunteer Essentials.
+While Safety Activity Checkpoints focuses on safety guidance and parameters, Volunteer Essentials addresses an array of topics such as Engaging Girls and Families, Troop Management, Product Program, Troop Finances, and the Leader's Guide to Success.
+All Girl Scout volunteers are instructed to review, understand, and practice the principles and standards in both Volunteer Essentials and Safety Activity Checkpoints.